open-edge-insights/video-native-visualizer/README.md

   }
 ```

-## Metadata Structure
+### Metadata Structure

-EII Visualizer app can decode certain types of mete-data formats for drawing the defects on the image.
+OEI Visualizer app can decode certain types of mete-data formats for drawing the defects on the image.
-Any application wanting to use EII visualizer need to comply with the meta-data format as described below:
+Any application wanting to use OEI visualizer need to comply with the meta-data format as described below:

 A) For Ingestor's **Non-GVA** type, metadata structure sample is :